-TTR 0: Zum King's Palace
+TTR 1: Zum King's Palace

 The Tide Returning, by Zedeck Siew.
 Running Cairn with home-brew.
+Treythan: Ilyra.
+Calvin: Brooke.
+Justin: Jubilo.

 Grandaunt Ngeng will not wed!

 Middle Month of Summer.
-Day 1.
+Day 1, morning watch.
+HEX A.

-The vizier waves Brook and Ilira over, and scans the crowd for Alaric.
+The vizier waves Brooke and Ilyra over, and scans the crowd for Alaric.
 Jubilo glimpses the vizier, makes eye contact, and joins the group.
 The vizier confirms that Jubilo is Alaric and Jubilo lies, taking the thief’s place.
 The vizier explains that the city knows that the king is missing, but what really matters to the nobility is that the Scepter is returned.
 The noble houses have people searching the city.
 “You three have been specially selected to search the wood.”
 The trio is promised riches beyond their wildest dreams.
 By late afternoon, tomorrow, they will have a skiff available for rental.
 In the meantime they’re offered to load up on supplies and investigate the palace (where the king was last seen).

 Outside, a river separates the palace from the Great Wood.
 In the middle of the river is a small islet that can be hopped on to cross shores.
 Two tracks lead towards the palace.
 On the left bank is a shore of mud that recently washed away any clues that could have been offered.
 On the northeast side of the bank is quite a scene: piles of cat fur, all colors and patterns.
 Between the piles, tracks of at least seven people.

-Ilira scoops up the fur and piles it into the palace room.
+Ilyra scoops up the fur and piles it into the palace room.
 She lays on top of it.
-Brook finds the Peacock Fan’s ash tray on the veranda facing the wood.
+Brooke finds the Peacock Fan’s ash tray on the veranda facing the wood.
 Jubilo questions the Peacock Fan about what she saw but the Fan doesn’t relent.
 Jubilo interrogates her, grabbing, squeezing, and pulling away feathers from the fan.
 It breaks and snaps her arms out of their sockets.
 The Fan still does not relent.

 Jubilo goes to question the Silk Parasol instead.
 She’s monosyllabic, but helpful.
 It seems the king and his Scepter ran from the palace.
 A group of something dangerous was here.
 “Monsters,” says the Silk Parasol.

-Day 1, Late Afternoon.
+Day 1, afternoon watch.

 Comments